Axway/flowmanager/README.md

 !!!
 The docker service needs to be restarted in order to apply the changes.

-Deploy
+Login to local docker registry

-In the directory containing this readme file (flowcentral-docker-master\fc-1.0.0) run the following commands: docker login cgqajenkins.lab.buch.axway.int:8083 -u admin -p admin123 docker-compose up --build
+*Note*  docker login cgqajenkins.lab.buch.axway.int:8083 -u admin -p admin123
-The environment deployment using docker-compose up --build command takes around 7-12 minutes.
-This includes: start containers, register products ( CFT, ST ) in Flow Central and create predefined objects (depending on the configuration of you machine).

 ##### Installing Git